Giacomo van Lint: Work

 Van Lint was specialized in vedute of Rome.
-He painting detailed topographical views of Rome in the manner of his father.
+He painted detailed topographical views of Rome in the manner of his father.
 He was able to create a distinct personal style.
 Whereas his father painted vedute of Rome and its surrounding areas as well as idealised landscapes, Giacomo responded to the demand in the market for views of the ancient and modern monuments of Rome.
-This explains his many views of the Quirinale palace, Castel Sant’Angelo, the Colosseum, Saint Peter’s Basilica and Piazza Navona.
+This explains his many views of the Quirinale Palace, Castel Sant'Angelo, the Colosseum, Saint Peter's Basilica and the Piazza Navona.

 Henry Hoare's print collection at Stourhead in England is thought to have been hand-coloured in a collaborative effort by Giacomo and his father Hendrik Frans van Lint.
-In a manuscript catalogue the colouring of these prints is attributed to a 'Mr Studio'.
+In a manuscript catalogue, the colouring of these prints is attributed to a 'Mr Studio'.
 The technique is consistent with Hendrik Frans van Lint's paintings but evidence, including a recorded comment regarding the 'young Studio', suggests that the colouring may have been a family enterprise.